On Strategyproof Conference Peer Review: Positive Theoretical Results and Algorithm

-\end{proposition} Proposition~\ref{thm:misplace} shows that the maximum deviation between the aggregated ranking and the ground truth ranking is $O(\sqrt{n\log(n/\delta)})$ with high probability.
-Hence for $n$ large enough, such deviation is negligible when program chairs of conferences need to make accept/reject decisions, where the number of accepted papers usually scales linearly with $n$.
+\end{proposition} ~\\ Proposition~\ref{thm:misplace} shows that the maximum deviation between the aggregated ranking and the ground truth ranking is $O(\sqrt{n\log(n/\delta)})$ with high probability.
+Hence when $n$ is large enough, such deviation is negligible when program chairs of conferences need to make accept/reject decisions, where the number of accepted papers usually scales linearly with $n$.